-- No, George Soros was not arrested in Switzerland in February 2019. – Pants on Fire
+- No, George Soros not arrested in Switzerland in February 2019. – Pants on Fire

-- Is the newly elected mayor of Hoboken, New Jersey, a Muslim and did he cancel “government involvement” in Christmas? – False
+- The newly elected mayor of Hoboken, New Jersey, a Muslim, and did he cancel “government involvement” in Christmas? – False

 - “The Government has released their initial plans to force a vaccine on everyone”; “Three potential vaccines are currently in Stage 3 trials in the United States and could be ready in weeks” – Inaccurate